ivanp7/cl-image2text/README.md

 1. Install [Roswell](https://github.com/roswell/roswell) to your system.

-If you use Arch Linux, there is a package available in AUR: [roswell](https://aur.archlinux.org/packages/roswell/).
+If you use Arch-based Linux distro, there is a package available in AUR: [roswell](https://aur.archlinux.org/packages/roswell/).

 2. Install *image2text*: